 - Have real working experience from actively participating in simulator exercises and a study visit.

 This standard course is two days in duration: however, it can be customised to suit customer needs.
 The standard course dedicates one day to theoretical learning and one day to practical simulator training, which helps participants to first understand the ATCO environment and then experience being a part of it.
-Additionally, participants gain a deeper level of understanding during a study visit to an ATC facility.

 Content in brief